-Third, English anaphors bear neutral phrasal stress if their antecedent is not the subject as shown in (76)c-d vs. (76)a-b.
+Third, English anaphors are strong if their antecedent is not the subject, as shown in (76)c-d vs. (76)a-b.
+Note that prosody thereby distinguishes subject-bound reflexives from other instances of coargument-bound reflexives, further supporting our conclusion that coargumenthood per se does not determine an empirically correct dividing line for English anaphors.

 - (76) What happened at the meeting?

-- a. #Lizi assigned Danny to hersélfi.
+- a. #Liz_i assigned Danny to hersélf_i.

 - b.
 Liz_i assigned Dánny to herself_i.

 - c.
 Liz_i assigned Danny_k to himsélf_k.

 - d. #Liz_i assigned Dánny_k to himself_k.